-3.68 The site survey for water voles was undertaken at the optimum time of year, between April and October by a qualified ecologist and revealed evidence of a small population within the Noblesgreen Ditch some 50 metres west of that section of the ditch that runs adjacent to the site's northern boundary.
+3.76 The site survey for water voles was undertaken at the optimum time of year, between April and October by a qualified ecologist and revealed evidence of a small population within the Noblesgreen Ditch some 50 metres west of that section of the ditch that runs adjacent the sites northern boundary.
 No habitat within or immediately adjacent to the site was considered likely to be suitable to support this species.
-Given the low population and characteristics of habitat, the proposed development is considered unlikely to impact adversely on this species and no mitigation is therefore considered necessary.
-There is scope for the creation of habitat within open water Sustainable Urban Drainage features at the site suitable for this species to provide enhancement.
+Given the low population and characteristics of habitat the proposed development would be considered unlikely to impact adversely on this species and no mitigation would therefore be considered necessary.
+There would be scope for the creation of habitat within open water Sustainable Urban Drainage features at the site suitable for this species to provide enhancement.